redhat-actions/openshift-tools-installer/README.md

 ## Troubleshooting

 - If your installation is failing because the requested tool or version is not found:
-  - check if requested tool is available on the provided OS.
+  - check if the requested tool is available on the provided OS.
   - follow the links in the output to make sure the download exists, and check that your inputs match.

   If it does exist and the action doesn't find it, or if you believe it should exist but does not, then open a bug.

-- If you hit the API rate limit, refer GitHub API rate limit [docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+- If you hit the API rate limit, refer [GitHub API rate limit docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).